 Minimizes Serious Falls

-This indicates the percentage of residents that have had a major fall.
-Falls leading to severe injuries are routinely caused by lower levels of patient supervision.
-Better nursing protocols reduces the number of major falls sustained by residents in a nursing home.
+This is the percent of residents that suffered from a major fall.
+Falls leading to severe injury are often caused by lower quality nursing care.
+Closer supervision can minimize the percentage of residents in a nursing home who sustain major falls.

 Minimizes Urinary Tract Infections

-This datapoint is a measure of the percent of long-term residents that had UTI's.
-Although a higher rate of these infections could reflect poorly on a facility's nursing care, it can be difficult to compare between facilities due to inconsistent reporting standards.
+This figure indicates the percent of long-term care patients which suffered from a urinary tract infection.
+While more of these infections may reflect poorly on a nursing home's hygiene protocols, it is difficult to compare between facilities due to inconsistent reporting standards.

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of patients who were prescribed antipsychotic drugs.
-While antipsychotic medications may be vital to many residents, it is important to confirm these medications are being used only where medically required.
-In some cases, excessive reliance on these medications may mean a nursing home is using these drugs to subdue residents.
+This is the percent of patients prescribed antipsychotic drugs.
+Antipsychotic medications are prescribed to residents for many medical conditions, including dementia.
+Unfortunately, in limited cases, excessive reliance on these medications may mean a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This metric measures the percent of long-term stay patients that are prescribed antianxiety medication.
-These medications are used to treat residents experiencing anxiety and depression.
+This is the percentage of patients given antianxiety drugs.
+These drugs are used to treat residents experiencing depression or anxiety.

 Managing Depression Among Residents